StevenK-293/WaifuGenerator/README.md

 <h1 align="center"><strong>API</strong></h1>

-- Everything on this repository relies on the Waifu.pics API, but I'm currently searching for an alternative API to make it more different.
+- Everything on this repository relies on the **Waifu.pics API** and **Waifu.im API**, but I'm currently searching for an alternative API to make it more different.

 [Waifu.pics](https://github.com/Waifu-pics/waifu-api)